PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-09 11:57:57
+Last updated: 2024-04-09 11:58:30
-Random Quote: The end is the beginning, and the beginning is the end -
+Random Quote: War.
+Such a fascinating concept.
+A temporary salve for a permanent human flaw. - The Handler